miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 add Linux (WSL) to Windows to remain a viable choice for developers.
-And Apple only dodged the bullet from having switched the Mac from a proprietary underlying OS to Unix circa 2007, which is close enough to Linux that a few tools like Homebrew bridge the gap&#151;providing the kind of free and open source software repository that's common on Linux but not so much on Unix.
+And Apple only dodged the bullet from having switched the Mac from a proprietary underlying OS to Unix circa 2007, which is close enough to Linux that a few tools like Homebrew bridge the gap—providing the kind of free and open source software repository that's common on Linux but not so much on Unix.

 Yup, Linux won.